 Go to the OIFits viewer tab and plot the Visibility (VISAMP and VISPHI) as a function of the position angle (POS_ANGLE).

-Question : Without looking at the target model can you determine the major-axis position angle?
+Question : Without looking at the model can you determine the major-axis position angle?

-Question : Assuming that the object is an elliptical Gaussian what are the major-axis and minor-axis FWHMs?
+Question : Assuming an elliptical Gaussian model what are the major and minor axes FWHMs?

 4.2 Application to geometrically thin disk